ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 ### 5.1 Simplified CSCA/DSC

-As of this version of the specifications, countries should NOT assume that any Certificate Revocation List (CRL) information is used; or that the Private Key Usage Period is verified by implementors.
+As of this version of the specifications, countries SHOULD NOT assume that any Certificate Revocation List (CRL) information is used; or that the Private Key Usage Period is verified by implementors.

 Instead, the primary validity mechanism is the presence of the certificate on the most recent version of that certificate list.